Itinerary: Salento, Lecce, Otranto, Santa Maria di Leuca, Gallipoli

 .
 This area benefits from a vantage location since it is located between the west coast with sandy beaches kissed by the Ionian Sea, and the rocky and wilder coast of the Adriatic Sea.

 White-sand beaches and rocks overlooking the sea follow each other along the coast, spotted by secluded bays and small fishing villages located right on the beach or perched on small cliffs.
-The road that connects Lecce to Otranto, Santa Maria di Leuca and Gallipoli offers beautiful, unique views every time you turn a bend.
-You can also enjoy the crystal-clear turquoise sea, just as beautiful as that around the Seychelles or the Caribbean islands, (this is why the Salento beaches are also called the Italian Maldives), staircases carved into the rock to access the cozy beaches or admire the small white houses and the big pink palaces.
+The road that connects Lecce to Otranto, Santa Maria di Leuca, and Gallipoli offers beautiful, unique views every time you turn a bend.
+You can also enjoy the crystal-clear turquoise sea, just as beautiful as that around Seychelles or the Caribbean islands, (this is why the Salento beaches are also called the Italian Maldives), staircases carved into the rock to access the cozy beaches or admire the small white houses and the big pink palaces.

 On this tour, beyond the beautiful beaches, you can also visit the main cities of Salento:

 , the pearl by the Adriatic Sea

 : it is located on the southernmost tip of Puglia, exactly on the "heel", where the Adriatic Sea and the Ionian Sea meet.
 It is a famous tourist destination thanks to the beauty of its beaches and crystal clear waters.
 The jagged coastline features several caves and grottoes, some of which can be reached by hiking others only by sea.
 Many archaeological finds have been found in these caves testifying to the presence of man since the Paleolithic.
 The city is also famous for its many beautiful 19th-century villas.
 We also suggest visiting the Basilica of Santa Maria de Finibus terrae, and the Church of Christ the King.